minjo1234/TIL/3.Resource/CS/SAA/IAM.md

 - You want to protect your Root Accounts and IAM users
 - MFA = password you know + security device you own

+- Main benefit of MFA :
+if a